SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 $$
 \frac{P(Y|X,I)}{P(Y|X)}
 $$
 is not negligible.
 In other words, the influence of $I$ on the result will not be significant.

 Models like SALMONN and Qwen-audio, which are Speech LLMs, perform poorly in tasks involving untrained speech emotion inference and environmental understanding~\cite{ao2024sd}, and may even provide irrelevant answers.
 This further supports the observation that we did not fully achieve modality alignment under the current framework.

 ### 7.2.High cost

-The high usage costs can be divided into two main aspects: \textbf{time cost} and \textbf{memory cost}.
+The high usage costs can be divided into two main aspects: **time cost** and **memory cost**.
 Due to the complexity of the architecture and the large number of parameters in large language models, there is a significant delay during inference.
 For instance, models like Whisper that use the Transformer architecture are noticeably slower in inference compared to traditional models.
 Additionally, the large number of parameters imposes high demands on GPU memory, both during inference and training.

 ## 8.Future Exploration

-According to the challenges described earlier, the primary issue to address is \textbf{the alignment of text and speech modalities}.
+According to the challenges described earlier, the primary issue to address is **the alignment of text and speech modalities**.
 Currently, expanding the token space of large language models to include audio tokens can achieve a thorough integration of modalities, enabling the transition from large language models to multimodal models~\cite{zhan2024anygpt}.
 However, this approach faces issues such as data imbalance and high training costs.
 Additionally, simply using connectors for fine-tuning to enable the model to understand mappings between continuous feature embeddings has not yielded the expected results.
 The core problem is that current model architectures and training paradigms cannot guarantee an increase in task accuracy while maintaining the performance of large language models.
 Researchers are beginning to explore alternative alignment methods, such as constraining or normalizing continuous features and converting them into discrete representations before mapping them to text tokens in large language models~\cite{Tsunoo2024}.

 In terms of training strategies, innovation is also essential.
-Current training methods largely focus on pretraining and supervised fine-tuning, with \textbf{reinforcement learning (RL)} not yet being widely applied.
+Current training methods largely focus on pretraining and supervised fine-tuning, with **reinforcement learning (RL)** not yet being widely applied.
 However, when large language models are integrated into the model architecture, these training methods may not fully meet the requirements of training large models.
 Considering the diversity of inputs and outputs in large language models, exploring the incorporation of reinforcement learning strategies such as Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} can be beneficial.
 Introducing perturbations in supervised learning can help maintain the model's multi-task performance.
-Additionally, to address hallucinations in large language models, techniques such as \textbf{Reinforcement Learning with Human Feedback (RLHF)} can be employed to apply "soft" constraints~\cite{huang2023survey}, alleviating issues such as repetitive outputs and other hallucination phenomena.
+Additionally, to address hallucinations in large language models, techniques such as **Reinforcement Learning with Human Feedback (RLHF)** can be employed to apply "soft" constraints~\cite{huang2023survey}, alleviating issues such as repetitive outputs and other hallucination phenomena.

 Currently, large models are widely deployed in only a few specific tasks.
 Given the powerful contextual capabilities of large language models, researchers are beginning to explore their integration into more complex systems.
-For instance, there is a growing interest in incorporating large language models into \textbf{dialogue systems}~\cite{wang2024full}, using them as the "brain" to coordinate other components within the system.
+For instance, there is a growing interest in incorporating large language models into **dialogue systems**~\cite{wang2024full}, using them as the "brain" to coordinate other components within the system.
 Researchers are also experimenting with integrating large language models into conference and translation systems~\cite{cheng2024towards}.
 The exceptional contextual understanding and reasoning capabilities of large language models can handle multi-state judgments and selections.
 More precisely, their outstanding performance has not yet been fully demonstrated across various domains.
 Considering latency and high training costs, it is more practical to utilize them as system coordinators.

 Meanwhile, the potential of Speech LLMs in challenging areas such as long speech recognition and keyword detection is worth noting.
 Given the strong contextual capabilities of large language models, we might improve inference quality by segmenting or refining long speech text content and incorporating keywords and contextual information into the prompt for more comprehensive and high-quality reasoning.

 ## 9.Conclusion

 This work presents a comprehensive exploration of Speech Large Language Models (Speech LLMs), focusing on their architecture, training strategies, and advancements in the field of Spoken Language Understanding (SLU).
 We examined the evolution from traditional methods to novel architectures that integrate Audio Feature Extraction, Multimodal Information Fusion, and LLM Inference, facilitating richer audio processing and deeper multimodal understanding.
 We summarized key methods for multimodal information fusion, including several approaches in audio-to-text modality conversion and combining audio and text feature spaces.
 Additionally, we discussed training strategies such as self-supervised learning and reinforcement learning that enable enhanced performance across various speech tasks.
 The survey highlights key improvements in Rich Audio Transcription and the potential for Cross-task Integration across SLU tasks.
 However, challenges such as the Dormancy of LLMs under certain conditions persist, underscoring the need for further innovation in training strategies and system design.
 By addressing these challenges and exploring future solutions, this work provides valuable insights into advancing Speech LLMs and their applications in multimodal contexts.